Resource Limits

 To keep any one user from monopolizing the system, we impose limits on the number of nodes, and therefore cores and GPUs that each user can use at one time.
 You can find the resource allocations for each node type on the Systems and Software page.

-When your account is first created you will have a small startup allocation.
-Upon completing and earning a certificate for the Practical HPC course (requires a grade of 70% or better on the graded assignments), you can update your resource allocation to the standard allocation via the User Profile page on the Web Portal.
+When your account is first created you will have a starting allocation.
+For Lincoln collaborators, upon completing and earning a certificate for the Practical HPC course (requires a grade of 70% or better on the graded assignments), you can update your resource allocation to the standard allocation via the User Profile page on the Web Portal.
+To learn what is a Lincoln collaboration, visit the Lincoln collaborations documentation.
 In order to update your allocation, you will need the certificate ID number located at the bottom of the page of your certificate of course completion.
 Copy and paste the certificate ID number to the text box in the “User Resource Limits” section.
 Complete the update by clicking “Submit”.
 A successful update will display the message “Certificate verified.
 Please allow 5 to 10 minutes for your SLURM limits to revert to the standard default limits.”
 Please wait 5-10 minutes before refreshing the page.
 If you run into trouble with this process send an email to supercloud@mit.edu.
 Resource allocations are listed on the User Profile page and on the Systems and Software page.

 Requesting an Increase